mintedreward/heartmail/stamps-specs/sw-2004-paymail-signatures-without-revocation.md

 Suppose an identity key is revoked.

-The paymail host can do two things:
+The email2 host can do two things:

-Continue to regard the public key as owned by the paymail.
+Continue to regard the public key as owned by the email2.
 In this case, new signatures can be produced that look valid but are not.

 Revoke the old public key.
 In this case, old signatures will be regarded as invalid even though they were previously valid.